distortedfusion/blade-components/docs/10-components/badge.md

 ---
 title: Badge
 description: A contained label that shows the status of an element, emphasizes an element, or helps categorize an element with other similar elements.
+short-description: Highlight or categorize an element with a small label.
+icon: fasl-tag
 ---

 ```blade-component-preview